RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Anomolies Data Samples
 - 10,168 Compliments of Amber Heard from AI NLG Prompts
 - Links/URLs Lists of comments/postings of Instagram, YouTube, Twitter, Reddit, Change.org

+<b>Public Research -</b>
+<br>This Study is open for Public Research, scientific learning, and archiving.
+Full Data is on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, and soon added to Kaggle, Archives, and research data repositories, which is in-progress.
+<br><i>"Research data can save lives, help develop solutions and maximise our knowledge.
+Promoting collaboration and cooperation among a global research community is the first step to reduce the burden of wasted research."</i>

 <b>Cross-Platforms Analysis:</b><br>
 Analysis is in-progress and more will be added after published research papers for researcher privacy.